lowRISC/opentitan/hw/ip/padctrl/doc/index.md

 The padctrl configuration can be locked down by writing a 0 to register {{< regref "REGEN" >}}.
 The configuration can then not be altered anymore unless the system is reset.
+One possible future enhancement is to individually lock each register instead of locking them all at once.

 Note that the register description given in the next section is an example that has been generated with the default parameterization, and the layout may change once reparameterized.
 The following pad attributes are supported by this register layout by default: